 Drupal 8 Configuration - Part 5: Module developers and the API

-This is part four of a five-part series of articles exploring the Drupal 8 Configuration API, how it enables functionality to be migrated between multiple environments, and ways of using the Configuration API with contributed modules to effectively manage the configuration of a project.
+This is the final installment of a five-part series of articles exploring the Drupal 8 Configuration API, how it enables functionality to be migrated between multiple environments, and ways of using the Configuration API with contributed modules to effectively manage the configuration of a project.

 We live in an age of Drupal complexity.
 In the early days of Drupal, many developers would have a single Drupal instance/environment (aka copy) that was their production site, where they would test out new modules and develop new functionality.
 Developing on the live website however sometimes met with disastrous consequences when things went wrong!
 Over time, technology on the web grew, and nowadays it's fairly standard to have a Drupal project running on multiple environments to allow site development to be run in parallel to a live website without causing disruptions.
 New functionality is developed first in isolated private copies of the website, put into a testing environment where it is approved by clients, and eventually merged into the live production site.